David Bohm: Further interests

 In his book On Creativity, quoting Alfred Korzybski, the Polish-American who developed the field of General Semantics, Bohm expressed the view that "metaphysics is an expression of a world view" and is "thus to be regarded as an art form, resembling poetry in some ways and mathematics in others, rather than as an attempt to say something true about reality as a whole".

 Bohm was keenly aware of various ideas outside the scientific mainstream.
 In his book Science, Order and Creativity, Bohm referred to the views of various biologists on the evolution of the species, including Rupert Sheldrake.
 He also knew the ideas of Wilhelm Reich.

 Contrary to many other scientists, Bohm did not exclude the paranormal out of hand.
 Bohm temporarily even held Uri Geller's bending of keys and spoons to be possible, prompting warning remarks by his colleague Basil Hiley that it might undermine the scientific credibility of their work in physics.
 Martin Gardner reported this in a Skeptical Inquirer article and also critiqued the views of Jiddu Krishnamurti, with whom Bohm had met in 1959 and had had many subsequent exchanges.
-Gardner said that Bohm's view of the interconnectedness of mind and matter (on one occasion, he summarized: "Even the electron is informed with a certain level of mind.") "flirted with panpsychism".
+Gardner said that Bohm's view of the interconnectedness of mind and matter "flirted with panpsychism" (on one occasion, Bohm summarized: "Even the electron is informed with a certain level of mind.").